All Episodes

 The fact that he's doing it himself, that is very unusual.

-Um, it's very unusual just to have a special counsel.
+A, it's very unusual just to have a special counsel.

-B, it's an even more unusual.
+B, it's even more unusual.

 And I can only speculate as to why that is.

-maybe John Durham felt he just had a grasp of the information so well that he wanted to present it, and that's his right to do so.
+Maybe John Durham felt he just had a grasp of the information so well that he wanted to present it, and that's his right to do so.

-And um, you know, that may be the reason.
+And, you know, that may be the reason.

 I don't know.